Rapptz/eos/README.md

 ### Design

 Unlike most datetime libraries, `eos` does not have the concept of a "naive" datetime without a timezone.
 All datetimes must have a timezone attached to them, a sensible default being UTC or local time. `eos` only supports ISO 8601 dates used throughout the world and is exclusively on the proleptic Gregorian calendar.
-This makes it not ideal for dates dealing with the far past or with alternative Calendar systems. `eos` also assumes that there are 86400 seconds in a day.
+This makes it not ideal for dates dealing with the far past or with alternative calendar systems. `eos` also assumes that there are 86400 seconds in a day.

 ### Acknowledgements